serverless/blog/posts/2017-09-25-how-to-manage-your-AWS-Step-Functions-with-Serverless.md

   - TakahiroHorike
 ---

-## Overview

-[AWS Step Functions](https://aws.amazon.com/step-functions/) allows you to control workflows with using Lambda functions.
-It can manage states and coordinate components of a built application which separate several steps with Lambda.
+When diving into the Function as a service (FAAS) world, a question that often pops up is:

+> If serverless functions are stateless, how do I manage state?

+There are a number of ways to manage state with backend data stores, tmp directories & building this logic into your existing lambda functions but there is a simpler alternative provided by **AWS: Step functions**.

+[Step Functions](https://aws.amazon.com/step-functions/) allows you to control complex workflows using Lambda functions without the underlying application managing and orchestrating the state.
+In essence, it's a state machine to help with complex workflows and aims at keeping your lambda functions free of this additional logic.

+## Serverless + Step Functions

-If you are familiar with Serverless, you would want to deploy and manage both of Step Functions and a bunch of composed Lambda functions via Serverless.
+A couple months ago, I created the [Serverless Step Functions](https://github.com/horike37/serverless-step-functions) plugin to deploy and manage Step Functions and a bunch of composed Lambda functions via the Serverless Framework.
-To accomplish that, I have created [Serverless Step Functions](https://github.com/horike37/serverless-step-functions) plugin.

-In this post, I will share the functionality and usage of the plugin, and a workflow for your development. so let's get down to the main topic!
+In this post, I will share the functionality and usage of the plugin, and a workflow for your development.

+So let's get down to business!

 ## Install

 Before getting started, you need to install the plugin.
-This is hosted on the [Serverless Plugins registory](https://github.com/serverless/plugins), so you can install this via the plugin install command which is introduced since v1.22.0.
+This is hosted on the [Serverless Plugins registry](https://github.com/serverless/plugins), so you can install this via the plugin install command which is introduced since v1.22.0.

-Please run the following command in your service, then the plugin will be added automatically in plugins array in your serverless.yml.
+Please run the following command in your service, then the plugin will be added automatically in plugins array in your `serverless.yml` file.

 ```
 $ serverless plugin install --name serverless-step-functions